We use cookies to help you navigate efficiently and perform certain functions.

 Welcome to Portugal.
 Your expedition begins as you touch down in Porto, one of the oldest settlement centres in Europe.You'll be met at the airport and transferred to your hotel in the heart of the city's UNESCO-designated historical centre.
 In the evening, meet your fellow travellers and National Geographic Expedition Leader for an introduction to your journey and a short presentation from the National Geographic Expedition Expert.
 Set off on foot across the river into Vila Nova de Gaia for a welcome dinner, accompanied by a curated sampling of local wines.

 Start the day with a walk to the Livraria Lello, widely considered to be one of the most beautiful bookstores in the world, for an exclusive pre-opening tour with a specialist-bookseller.
 Peruse the stacks in quiet reverence amid the unique atmosphere of neo-gothic, art deco and art nouveau designs and the majestic central staircase.
 Next, board electric tuk-tuks for a guided exploration of UNESCO-listed Porto.
 Visit the awe-inspiring São Francisco Church, featuring over 200lbs (90.7kg) of gold leaf, the Romanesque Palácio da Bolsa and stop at the São Bento Railway Station to marvel at the dramatic azulejo tile panels.
-After lunch, enjoy a free afternoon to explore on your own before regrouping in the evening for a presentation from the expert and an optional dinner out with the group.
+After lunch, the late afternoon and evening are yours to wander Porto's winding streets at your own pace-perhaps stepping into the golden interior of the Church of Saint Francis, navigating the lively stalls of Bolhão Market, or simply lingering at a riverside café.

 Travel to the Douro Valley, soaking in the scenery of rolling hills and dramatic, terraced vineyards.
 Stop in the charming town of Amarante for a stroll along the Tâmega River, crossing the São Gonçalo Bridge on the way to the historic Confeitaria da Ponte for coffee and a taste of some of the local sweets.
 Continue to a family-owned vineyard and winery for a tasting paired with a lunch of local specialties, highlighting the robust flavours borne from this unique terroir.
-In the evening, enjoy a discussion before dinner about the pivotal role of Portuguese wines throughout history.
+Enjoy a discussion about the pivotal role of Portuguese wines throughout history before returning to the hotel for the evening.

-Set off from the hotel and take a scenic drive along the Douro River to a traditional 'quinta' for a hands-on cooking class.
-Learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results for lunch.
+Set off from the hotel and take a scenic drive along the Douro River, stopping for a hands-on cooking class.
+Learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results as a farm-to-table lunch.
 Later, board a vessel for one of the most spectacular experiences in the area with a navigation along the emblematic Douro River.
 Feel the immense scale of the UNESCO-listed landscapes rising dramatically around you, revealing the heart, soul and magic of the valley.

 Bid the Douro Valley farewell and travel south towards Lisbon.
 The path is rich with history and storytelling, clearly seen in the city of Tomar, the former seat of the Order of the Knights Templar.
 Enjoy a guided walk and visit the Convent of Christ, a stunning UNESCO World Heritage Site and chief work of the Portuguese Renaissance.
 Continue in the afternoon to Portugal's bustling capital, steeped in history and charm.
 In the evening, gather for dinner and a Fado performance, experiencing the deep, melancholic soul of Portugal through its music.